libretime/libretime/docs/manual/exporting-the-schedule/index.md

               nextthursday:"Next Thursday",nextfriday:"Next Friday",
               nextsaturday:"Next Saturday", nextsunday:"Next Sunday"},

 The value of **sourceDomain** in the code examples above should match the URL that you wish to serve schedule information to the public from.
-If you have used the *Caching schedule information* method detailed above, this would be the URL of your schedule server, not the Airtime server directly.
+If you have used the *Caching schedule information* method detailed above, this would be the URL of your schedule server, not the Libretime server directly.